 by German Etcheverry @germanevy of @fiuinstagram at @pammpics

-Successful projects are original and specific to place.
-For example, Vizcaya as Text should be specifically about your perspective on an aspect of Vizcaya.
+Successful projects are original, engage a “big idea” and are specific to place.
+For example, Vizcaya as Text should be specifically about your perspective on an important aspect of Vizcaya: culture, history, identity, gender, race, class.
 Historical facts and relevant ideas are important in forming your perspective.
 Your photos should be creative.
 Think about composition, lighting, and color.
 Find an original angle.
 Provide a context to an object.

 Poor projects are often general in nature and superficial in reflection.
 Errors in facts and typos reveal a lackadaisical effort.
 These characteristics result in a poor grade.